 - Once the water/sugar mixture looks syrupy, remove from the heat and life out the slices onto a piece of baking paper, these can be kept on the side overnight to harden slightly (they will not go hard, they’ll have a bit of chewiness to them)

-- The next day, run a knife around the edge of the cheesecake to loosen, remove the sides and top with the candied lemon slices.
+Run a knife around the edge of the cheesecake to loosen, gently light the cheesecake out of its tin and top with the airdried candied lemon slices.